 - What categories of risk will we manage?

-- What methodology will be used to evaluate risk severity?
+- What methodology will be used for risk identification and to evaluate risk severity?

 - What is expected of the people who own the risks?